kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

     --access-key=<ACCESS_KEY>
     --secret-access-key=<SECRET_ACCESS_KEY>

-To learn more about how to create repository and gain further insight into the Kopia repository, refer to the `Kopia documentation <https://kopia.io/docs/reference/command-line/>`_.
+To learn more about how to create a repository and gain further insight into the Kopia repository, refer to the `Kopia documentation <https://kopia.io/docs/reference/command-line/>`_.